 Short History of the Carson Valley Trails Association

-1994 – With access to local public lands diminishing because of changing landowners and new housing developments, a group of local citizens forms the Carson Valley Community Access (CVCA) to help maintain access to public lands.
-Most of these efforts would be focused in western Carson Valley.
+1994 – With access to local public lands diminishing because of changing landowners and new housing developments, a group of local citizens forms the Carson Valley Community Access (CVCA) to maintain existing or establish new public access to adjacent public lands.

-1995-2000 – In a cooperative effort with the U.S. Forest Service (USFS), Bureau of Land Management (BLM) and private landowners, CVCA begins planning for access and trail opportunities in and around the Carson Valley for hiking, biking and equestrian users.
+1995-2000 – In a cooperative effort with stakeholders including the U.S. Forest Service (USFS), Bureau of Land Management (BLM), Douglas County and private landowners, CVCA begins planning for access and trail opportunities in and around the Carson Valley for hiking, biking and equestrian use.

 1996 – CVCA files articles of incorporation and becomes a non-profit organization.

 2000 – CVCA changes its name to the Carson Valley Trails Association (CVTA).

 2002-2003 – CVTA and other stakeholders work with Douglas County to create the Douglas County Comprehensive Trails Plan.
 This plan is part of the County’s Master Plan and provides a general framework for trails planning within the County.

 1995-2000 – CVCA works to provide public access in the Fay-Luther Trailhead area.

 2000 – An environmental assessment jointly prepared between the USFS and BLM is signed for the Fay-Luther Trailhead for non-motorized recreation access.
 CVCA partners with The American Land Conservancy to purchase 2.35 acres of private property between Foothill Road and the BLM in Alpine County from a willing seller to develop the Fay-Luther Trailhead.
 The trailhead is then deeded over to the U.S. Forest Service.

 2005 – Public use of the Fay-Luther Trailhead and old road network grows steadily.
 CVTA forms a trail clean-up volunteer crew to help clean up dog waste several times per week.
 CVTA provides dog bags and waste buckets for the public to use and continues today.

-2006 – The BLM completes an Environmental Assessment for the Fay-Luther Trail.
-The Jobs Peak Ranch Trailhead is built and CVTA constructs and opens the Jobs Peak Ranch Trail on a Douglas County easement on Jobs Peak Ranch property.
-This is the first constructed and legally recognized single trail in the Carson Valley.
+2006 – The BLM completes an Environmental Assessment for the Fay-Luther Trail System.
+The Jobs Peak Ranch Trailhead is built, and CVTA constructs the Jobs Peak Ranch Trail on a Douglas County easement on Jobs Peak Ranch property.
+This is the first constructed and formally recognized trail in Carson Valley.

 2007 – CVTA constructs and opens the Interpretive Loop and Bitter Cherry Trail.